golemparts/rppal/examples/README.md

 # Examples

+Before running any examples that interface with external components, read through the comments in the source code and take the necessary steps and precautions, where applicable, to prevent potential damage to your Raspberry Pi or other hardware.

-`gpio_blinkled.rs` - Blinks an LED attached to a GPIO pin in a loop.
+`gpio_blinkled.rs` - Blinks an LED connected to a GPIO pin in a loop.

-`gpio_blinkled_signals.rs` - Blinks an LED attached to a GPIO pin in a loop, while handling any incoming SIGINT (Ctrl-C) and SIGTERM signals so the pin's state can be reset before the application exits.
+`gpio_blinkled_signals.rs` - Blinks an LED connected to a GPIO pin in a loop, while handling any incoming SIGINT (Ctrl-C) and SIGTERM signals so the pin's state can be reset before the application exits.

 `gpio_status.rs` - Retrieves the mode and logic level for each of the pins on the 26-pin or 40-pin GPIO header, and displays the results in an ASCII table.

+`i2c_ds3231.rs` - Sets and retrieves the time on a DS3231 RTC using I2C.

-`pwm_blinkled.rs` - Blinks an LED attached to a GPIO pin using PWM.
+`pwm_blinkled.rs` - Blinks an LED connected to a GPIO pin using PWM.